University of Georgia’s Hugh Hodgson School of Music

 Teaching Philosophy

 When mentoring my ultimate goal is for students to outgrow my guidance in order for them to create something unique to share with the world.
-I work to set up a safe, brave space so students can be vulnerable in the exploration of their craft.
+I work to set up a brave space where students can be vulnerable in the exploration of their craft.
 Within this space, I encourage a sense of play allowing for vocal, dramatic and physical discoveries as personalized processes are built.
-These processes allow for power, finesse, and flexibility providing singing artists sustainable options necessary for a rigorous career in musical theatre.
+These processes allow for power, finesse, and flexibility providing singing artists sustainable options necessary for a rigorous career in the singing arts.

 My initial goal as a teacher is to build trust.
-To achieve this, I begin by communicating that mistakes are not only allowed, they are encouraged.
-They are necessary and, if we let them, can function as opportunities to learn.
-From there, I encourage active participation in class/lessons, creating a dialogue that deepens physical and emotional awareness, promotes integration with other areas of study and stimulates critical thinking.
-This dialogue empowers students to practice their craft with their whole self and not just one element of their instrument.
+I begin by communicating that mistakes are not only allowed, they are encouraged.
+If we let them, mistakes can function as opportunities to learn.
+From there, I encourage active participation in class/lessons.
+To help them make discoveries, I offer questions and prompts creating a dialogue that can deepen physical and emotional awareness, stimulate critical thinking and promote integration with other areas of study.
+Engaging them in this way empowers students to practice their craft with their whole self and not just one element of their instrument.
 This is a vocal art and a process that integrates the mind, body and soul is imperative to growth as a performing artist.

 What People Are Saying